sys-bio/SBbadger/docs/source/quick_start.rst

 ------------

 Supported versions of Python are 3.7, 3.8, and 3.9.
 Python dependencies include numpy, scipy, antimony, matplotlib, and pydot.
-An additional dependency for pydot is a system installation of Graphviz.
+An additional dependency for pydot is either a system installation of Graphviz or pydot installation via conda.

 SBbadger can be installed using pip: